conbench/datalogistik/README.rst

     Partition the dataset using this value as the maximum number of rows per partition.
     Default 0, which means no partitioning.

+``COMPRESSION``
+    Internal compression (passed to parquet writer).

 ``bypass-cache``
     Do not store any copies of the dataset in the cache.

+``make-copy``
+    Instead of creating hard-links to the dataset instance in the cache, make a full copy of the files to the output directory.
+    Useful if you want a read/write instance of a dataset.

 ``clean``
     Perform a clean-up of the cache, checking whether all of the subdirectories